icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [msw](https://github.com/mswjs/msw) - Seamless REST/GraphQL API mocking library for browser and Node.js.
 * [shallow-render](https://github.com/getsaf/shallow-render) - Angular testing made easy with shallow rendering and easy mocking.
 * [@storybookjs/testing-angular](https://github.com/storybookjs/testing-angular) - Testing utilities that allow you to reuse your stories in your unit tests.
+* [ngx-testbox](https://github.com/kirill-kolomin/ngx-testbox) - A comprehensive testing utility library for Angular applications that simplifies test writing and improves test reliability.
+You will find this library useful for unit, integration, and e2e testing.

 #### Updating